HMRC are aware that 1 in 3 landlords are not declaring their rental income.

 HMRC have sourced their information from all manner of data including letting agents and the land registry and there really is nowhere to hide.
 They say: ‘HMRC is comparing data it holds about landlords with information individuals have declared on their Self-Assessment tax returns’.

-Sam McNiven, tax professional at Evans & Partners says: ‘It is not a case of ‘if’ HMRC catch up with you, but ‘when’ and anyone choosing not to disclose under the campaign can face high penalties of up to 100% of the tax they owe and criminal prosecution.’
+Jason, tax manager at Evans & Partners says: ‘It is not a case of ‘if’ HMRC catch up with you, but ‘when’ and anyone choosing not to disclose under the campaign can face high penalties of up to 100% of the tax they owe and criminal prosecution.’

 HMRC have already started writing to people who own second properties enquiring if they have any income undeclared and we have had quite a number of clients asking us for help.